Visits to museums, exhibitions, lectures, etc.

 Saturday, October 16 and Sunday, October 24 – St. Michael’s

-Saturday, Oct.
-16 and Sunday, Oct.
-24 tasting at St. Michael’s,
+Saturday, October 16 and Sunday, October 24 tasting in S. Michele,

 Fra Mauro’s Short History of the World Map

-Here, in the first half of the 15th century, the cartographer Friar Mauro lived and worked.
+Here, in the first half of the 15th century, the cartographer Fra’ Mauro lived and worked.
 Very little is known about him: the exact date of his death, which occurred before October 1459, is not even known.
 His most famous work is the famous world map, considered the pinnacle of medieval cartography, which has been kept at the Marciana National Library since 1924.
 A 1:1 scale reproduction of the world map is displayed in the cellar rooms.

-On the Camaldolese cartographer, our member Piero Falchetta has produced several essays, proving to be one of the greatest connoisseurs of the world map.
+On the Camaldolese cartographer, our member Piero Falchetta has produced several essays, proving to be one of the world’s foremost connoisseurs of the world map.
 One of these popular essays, “ABrief History of Fra’ Mauro’s World Map,” he wanted to donate to Laguna in the Glass, thus also recognizing the work of preserving historical places done by our cultural association.

 The publication, promoted by Laguna in the Glass, is available at St. Michael’s, and will also be available during our traveling initiatives.